liferay/liferay-docs-dxp-cloud/user/articles/03-dev-lifecycle/02-builds-deployments.markdown

 ### Service Health Probes

-There are two different probe types available for you to validate the health of your service:
+You can use two probe types to validate your service's health:

 **Liveness Probe:** Indicates whether the service is running.

 **Readiness Probe:** Indicates whether the service is ready to receive requests.

-For each probe, you can decide if you want to use a URL request or an executable command to validate the status:
+For each probe, you can use a URL request or an executable command to validate the status:

 **URL Request (path/port):**